tranthanhnhu/ginvify/ginvify-website-spec.md

 ### Where it appears

-* **Hero (entry):** the G forms first, briefly, then dissolves into the particle field that becomes the Intelligence Core.
-This is the first thing a visitor sees.
+* **Hero (entry):** the G is the default resting shape at the top of the page.
+As the visitor scrolls down, it dissolves into the particle field / Intelligence Core.
+Scrolling back up returns smoothly to the G (scroll-scrubbed morph — not a one-shot 1–2 second intro that disappears forever).
 * **Scroll story (Sections 8–13):** the same particle system reshapes itself as the user scrolls — it never fully disappears and never gets replaced by an unrelated 3D object.
 Nodes that were part of the G are the same nodes that become the AI network, the automation workflow, and the architecture diagram.
+Morph direction follows scroll (down = evolve away from G; up = return toward G when near the hero).
 * **Contact / final section:** the network converges back into the G as the final beat, immediately before the "LET'S BUILD WHAT'S NEXT." headline.
 This is the visual "exhale" that closes the story.
 * **Loading state:** a lightweight, low-cost version of the G-forming-from-particles animation can be used as the site's loading/transition motif (see Section 19, Page Transitions) instead of a generic spinner.
 * **Favicon / logo mark:** the static G is the logotype used in navigation and favicon; the particle version is reserved for the 3D experience only, never for small UI elements.